JesseWardAtDurham/winter_term_website/apiDoc.md

 This adds a new bird json entity to the json file, so that pictures for this bird species can be added

+### Response
+sends no response but does redirect back to the home page (http://127.0.0.1:8090/client/)